sysadminmike/freebsd-onion-omega2-build/README.md

 Make a u-boot image:

     mkimage -A mips -O linux -T kernel -C lzma -a 0x80001100 -e 0x80001100 -n "FreeBSD" -d kernel.MT7628_FDT.kbin.lzma kernel.MT7628_FDT.lzma.uImage

+Note: If this does not boot check the address of the kernel entry point with

+    readelf -h tftpboot/kernel.MT7628_FDT

 Copy to a usb fat formatted usb key: